Murder of mother and children has shaken community to its core, service told

 Mourners gathered at St Mary’s Church in Maguiresbridge on Wednesday morning, with several dressed in bright colours following a request from the family.

-Large crowds lined the streets outside the church in advance of the service.
+Large crowds, including from local GAA clubs, lined the streets outside the church in advance of the service.

-Among those who attended the service were Northern Ireland’s First Minister Michelle O’Neill, former first minister Baroness Arlene Foster and Sinn Fein MP Pat Cullen.
+Among those who attended the service were Northern Ireland’s First Minister Michelle O’Neill, former first minister Baroness Arlene Foster, Environment Minister Andrew Muir and Sinn Fein MP Pat Cullen.

 Shortly after 11am the three coffins arrived and were brought to the front of the church as the hymn Abide By Me was sung.